<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Overview

 New France covers more than two centuries of Canada’s history, from 1534 to 1759, starting with the first known Indigenous villages and ending with the Battle on the Plains of Abraham.
 The desire for a new and exciting life led to exploration, fur trading, voyages, and many wars.
 The Canadian Museum of History has a wonderfully comprehensive Virtual Museum of New France.
-This is a great site to refer to at any point during lessons of New France, as the Virtual Museum covers everything from explorers, to economic activities such as the fur trade, to daily life, as well as providing many additional links for further research and activities.
+This is a great site to refer to at any point during lessons of New France, as the Virtual Museum covers everything from explorers to economic activities such as the fur trade, to daily life, as well as providing many additional links for further research and activities.
 Students can freely browse through the website to gain a better understanding of any topic they choose.

 Stadacona and Hochelaga